Larry Marshall (American football)

 Lawrence Eugene Marshall (born March 2, 1950) is an American former professional football player who was a defensive back, kick returner, and wide receiver for seven seasons in the National Football League (NFL).

 He played college football for the Maryland Terrapins.
 Marshall played in the NFL for the Kansas City Chiefs, Minnesota Vikings, Philadelphia Eagles, and Los Angeles Rams.
 He has the distinction for having 300 career touches (162 punt returns and 138 kick off returns).

-Marshall attended Bishop Egan High School in Fairless Hills, PA from 1964 - 1968 and under the direction of Coach Dick Bedesem, helped the Eagles to back-to-back Philadelphia City Title wins in 1966 and 1967.
+Marshall attended Bishop Egan High School in Fairless Hills, Pennsylvania from 1964 to 1968, and under the direction of Coach Dick Bedesem, helped the Eagles to back-to-back Philadelphia City Title wins in 1966 and 1967.